Is speed training appropriate for adolescents? (Part I)

 You see the promotional material everywhere, from sporting-based magazines to television and radio commercials.
 SPEED TRAINING!
 Speed... an elusive commodity that all successful athletes require.
 But how should younger athletes develop it?

 A key element to consider when working with teenaged athletes is the degree of growth they are currently experiencing.
 A growth spurt occurs when bones elongate from the proximal and distal ends.
 Osteoblastic activity occurs which makes the bone both longer and eventually stronger.
-Needing attention during this time is the impact bone growth has on the muscular system as bone grows significantly faster than muscle.
+Needing attention during this time is the impact bone growth has on the muscular system as the bone grows significantly faster than muscle.
 The implications of this are that during and shortly after a growth spurt, the entire muscular system is placed under a great deal of strain (which typically accounts for why adolescents incurring growth are often sore).

 Picture this from a practical perspective.
 Make a fist with both hands but stick your first fingers out.
 Hook an elastic band around both your left and right outstretched fingers.
 Now slowly pull your hands apart from each other.
 What happened to the elastic?
 It got very stretched out and was placed under significant tone.
 That is exactly what happens to your muscles when bone grows.
-Elasticity is decreased while tone is increased.
+Elasticity is decreased while the tone is increased.

-Another issue plaguing adolescents during growth is awkward movement.
+Another issue plaguing adolescents during growth is an awkward movement.
 This is a similar type of situation as the muscular tone issue; bone growth happens faster than the body's ability to reorient itself to the new length.
 All of the habits we exhibit, from our thought patterns to the way we move, are housed as 'facts' in pathways programmed into the brain.
 Once ingrained, these pathways are difficult to alter.

 Everyone has habitual ways of performing tasks.
 Brushing your teeth, as arbitrary as that sounds, is a perfect example.
 You likely have a 'set' way of brushing your teeth, whether that means you always start on one side, or always start with a particular brushing pattern; the fact is you have a 'set' method.
 Now, next time you brush your teeth, actively try to perform it a 'different' way.
-Start on the other side, uncap the tooth paste with your other hand; some way or another, just try something completely different.
+Start on the other side, uncap the toothpaste with your other hand; some way or another, just try something completely different.
 As you think about the 'change' you will most certainly be able to do it.
-In time however, when the challenge of this article is no longer on the front of your mind, you will start brushing your teeth again without giving it a second thought.
+In time, however, when the challenge of this article is no longer on the front of your mind, you will start brushing your teeth again without giving it a second thought.
 The last thing you do before you crawl into bed, or the first thing you do when you wake up in the morning.
 Either way, it will return to be a mindless task.
 What will happen then?
-You will revert back to performing it the way you always have.
+You will revert back to perform it the way you always have.
 Simply put, it is an ingrained pathway in your brain.